thuchh/Udacity-capstone-project/readme.md

 * Step 3: Define the Data Model
 * Step 4: Run ETL to Model the Data
 * Step 5: Complete Project Write Up

+### Technologies and tools used in this project:
+- Python 3.9
+- Pandas
+- Seaborn
+- Matplotlib
+- Amazon S3
+- Apache Spark
+- Power BI (for schema modeling)

 ## Step 1: Scope the Project and Gather Data
 ### Project Scope